Description

 Social Workers

-American Psychiatric Association, provider #1743, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, American Psychiatric Association (APA) is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-American Psychiatric Association maintains responsibility for this course.
-ACE provider approval period: 05/18/2020-05/18/21.
-Social workers completing this course receive 1.0 (clinical) continuing education credits.
+APA maintains responsibility for this course.
+Social workers completing this course receive up to 1.00 [type*] continuing education credits.

 Faculty and Planner Disclosures